https-github-com-Engelbert107/Land_surface_classification_malawi_mozambique/README.md

 # Tobacco area classification

-The objective of this project is to use remote sensing to:
+The objective of this project is to use remote sensing to classify different regions on the bio-geographic land surface.

-- identify tobacco fields;
-- measure the area of tobacco field;
-- analyze tobacco leaves and estimate crop yield.

 ## How to run code